Bug Tracking Process

 The process is normally started in one of two ways: the bug is added to the respective tracker, or a user reports the bug in the Joomla!
 Bug Forum for the given maintenance release.

 JBS members scan the forums to determine when issues need to be put into the tracker.
 If the issue can be reproduced, is clearly a bug, and there are step-by-step instructions for how to reproduce it, it can be entered into the tracker with a status of Confirmed.
 If it is not as clear-cut, it can be entered with a status of Open, so that other JBS members will know it needs further investigation.

-When an issue is added to the tracker, the status will be either
+When an issue is added to the tracker, the status could be depending on the situation;

-depending on the situation.
-If the issue needs more investigation, then it should be set to Open.
+If the issue needs more investigation, then it should be set to New.
 If the issue (1) is a bug and (2) can be reproduced and (3) has good test instructions, it should be set to Confirmed.
 If it meets the three Confirmed criteria and also has a good patch attached, it should be set to Pending.
 See below for more information about the status codes.

-Most issues are priority 3, or Normal.
+Why most issues are priority 3, or Medium.
 The artifacts are prioritized according to the following characteristics:

 - Has already been reported in a different issue number.
 Change status to Duplicate report and add the number on the duplicates tab.

 - Is a known limitation of the software.
 Change status to Known issue.